enisinanaj/teamtable/app/documentation/readme.md

 The LESS files compiles into the file __app.css__.
 This file contains the bootstrap styles and the application custom styles.

 Also the __app-rtl.css__ is automatically generated with the same styles but inverted for RTL layout.
 To convert styles the node script css-flip is used.

-### SASS

-To build the styles using the SCSS files version you have to use the following command

-`gulp --usesass`

 ### Vendor